 - Preheat the oven to 425°F.

-- Add the buttermilk and use your hands to mix everything together, turning the mixture until it forms a dough.
-Then keep turning and kneading until you’ve got a roughly shaped ball of dough.
+- Flour a board or countertop well, and turn the dough out on it.
+Keep turning and kneading until you’ve got a roughly shaped ball of dough.
 If things get sticky, add a little bit of flour.

 - Cover a baking sheet with parchment paper, lay the biscuits on it, and put it on the middle oven rack.
 At about the 10-minute mark, turn the baking sheet so that all the biscuits bake evenly.